 Most of them feed new photos into their libraries constantly, so you likely won't be short of new images to complete your designs.

 Now that's cleared, dive into our massive list of the best free stock photo sites!

 Pixabay – High Quality and German-Engineered Free Images

 Pixabay is a free stock photo site founded by computer technology experts Hans Braxmeier and Simon Steinberger.
+In May 2019, it was acquired by the fast-growing and very reputable online design platform Canva.
 Crowdsourced from Internet users around the world, their huge and very varied library of royalty-free images ascends to over 1 million files and counting, and they're all available for free download, and most of them are of high definition, suitable for professional use.
 While they accept submissions from anyone, they have a professional curator (a photographer and image editor) that manually reviews and ok-go's or vets submitted images as much for technical quality as for legal validity.

 License Details: They use Creative Commons Zero (CC0) – Free usage for commercial purposes, no attribution required.

 - This site combines high-quality images with German-like, sleek functionality for users.
 It adds community features as well as a blog.

 - Hard to find something!
 But the user-submission system is not our favourite in terms of safe licensing practices for free photos.

 Relying on user submissions and CC license is not the safest practice per se, but Pixabay handles it wonderfully by professionally reviewing all images.
 Add how serious the site and the owners are, and the fact it is now owned by a huge and very serious company like Canva, and you end up free images that are safer than many others.